 What does this have to do with fatigue?
 It means more and more Americans are prone to fatigue due to lack of opportunity to rest, and fatigue can lead to more health problems.
-For this reason, we must learn to recognize when we cross the line between being “just tired” and feeding a serious health problem.
+For this reason, you need to learn to recognize when you cross the line between being “just tired” and feeding a serious health problem.

 The second thing that you must consider when looking to treat continuous exhaustion is diet.
-Our society is increasingly dependent on highly processed foods.
+Many of us are increasingly dependent on highly processed foods.
 Burgers, hot dogs, and other items on the menus of fast food restaurants have become staples in western society.
 Microwave meals are also increasingly popular as they can be grabbed for lunch with no packing necessary and very little preparation to be ready to eat.

 All of the above mentioned are likely high in carbohydrates, sugars, and salts and are a poor source of many other essential vitamins.
 Vitamin deficiencies are a key cause of fatigue, and one that can usually be remedied by paying more attention to what we eat.
 Additionally, this nutrient-poor diet can lead to heart disease, hypertension, and stroke, all of which can result in fatigue.